Championship Manager: Season 01/02: Free release and data updates

 In December 2008, Eidos Interactive made the game available for free download.

 Release

 In 2001, presenters Ant & Dec, who hosted the Saturday morning show SMTV Live, left the show.
 On their last show, they received a letter from Sports Interactive and special edition copies of Championship Manager: Season 01/02, which saw Ant as a player for Newcastle United with a contract of £50,000 a week with a value of £4.7 million, and Dec as a player for Sunderland with a contract of £90 a week.

-Fictional players
+Notable players

-The first release of the game included a player named "Tó Madeira", a great striker no matter where he played.
-It was later revealed that Madeira was not a real footballer but in fact a fictional player created by a scout working for the game producers.
+The first release of the game included a player named Tó Madeira, a great striker no matter where he played.
+In 2016, it was reported that the player was entirely fictional, and this claim was cited in the article at that time.
+However, following an investigation by Portuguese comedian Luís Franco-Bastos, it was later claimed that the player had in fact existed.
+According to the investigation, he was a promising footballer who played for C.D.
+Gouveia and attracted interest from clubs such as Marítimo and Farense.
+He reportedly played until the early 2000s but retired from professional football due to personal reasons and a failed doping test.
+As of the most recent information, he owns a restaurant and works as a waiter in Portugal.

 Reception

 The computer version of Championship Manager: Season 01/02 received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.